rorabr/cmdlineapp.php/README.md

 ## Instalation

-Clone or download this repository and run `make install`.
+Clone or download this repository and run `sudo make install`.

 ## Test and Example

-Run the test.php program in the test dir.
+Run the test.php program in the src dir.

 ## Syntax specification